Executive DBA Faculty

 Professor of Applied Behavioral Science

-Dr. Zhike Lei is an associate professor of Applied Behavior Science and director of the Center for Applied Research at the Pepperdine Graziadio School.
+Dr. Zhike Lei is a professor of Applied Behavior Science and director of the Center for Applied Research at the Pepperdine Graziadio School.
 Dr. Lei is an award winning scholar in research areas of psychological safety, team adaptation, and managing and learning from errors.
 She holds a PhD in Organizational Behavior from Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.
 Dr. Lei has taught executive programs and PhD graduates across the globe as well as undergraduates and MBA graduates.

 Associate Professor of Finance